Is this your first collection?

 What’s the inspiration behind this specific collection?

-If you compared your designs to any place in the world, where would it be?
+If you could compare your designs to any place in the world, where would it be?

 What fashion rules do you think should never be broken?